jeherve/color-posts/readme.txt

 = 1.2 =
 * Add background color to Chrome for Android.
+* Display custom colors on pages as well.

 = 1.1 =
 * Add default fallback image and documentation.